yermancinto/CarND-LaneLines-P1/README.md

 previous value and added just 10% of the increment from frame to frame.
 I completed the code in order to cover all possible cases.

-Identify potential shortcomings
+## Potential shortcomings

-The code fails when tarmac changes color (e.g. on the challenge file)
+The weak point are the changes on lighting  (e.g. on the challenge file)